What Is Excess Auto Insurance?

 Factors Affecting Excess Coverage Costs

 Underlying Policy Limits: Higher primary limits reduce excess premium costs since the carrier's exposure decreases.
-Most insurers require minimum underlying limits of $250,000/$500,000 to qualify for excess coverage.
-Note that New Jersey raised its mandatory minimum auto limits to $35,000/$70,000 effective January 1, 2026.
+Most insurers now require minimum underlying limits of $500,000 to qualify for excess coverage in tighter markets.

-Geographic Location: High-litigation states (California, Florida, New York, Michigan) see premium increases of 20–50% compared to low-cost states (Idaho, Maine, Ohio) due to higher average jury awards and claim frequency.
-Review car insurance rates by state for context.
+Geographic Location: High-litigation states (California, Florida, New York) see premium increases of 20–50% compared to lower-cost states (Idaho, Maine, Ohio) due to higher average jury awards and claim frequency.

 Bundling Discounts: Purchasing excess coverage from your primary auto carrier often yields 10–25% discounts and simplifies claims management.

-Credit Score: Most insurers use credit-based insurance scores, with excellent credit earning discounts up to 20% in states where it is allowed.
+Credit Score: Most insurers use credit-based insurance scores, with excellent credit earning discounts up to 20% in states where it is permitted.

 Coverage Amount Recommendations

-Choose coverage amounts based on your total net worth and asset exposure:
+Choose coverage amounts based on your total net worth and asset exposure.
+A general rule: your total liability limits should equal or exceed your net worth.

 - Net worth under $500K: Focus on maximizing primary liability limits ($500K–$1M) before adding excess